Become A Ministry of Testing Author

-Please check out the MoT Writer’s Guide for further guidance on planning, structuring, and writing of Dojo Articles.
+Please check out the MoT Writer’s Guide for further guidance on the planning, structuring, and writing of articles suitable for our site.

-If your article is suitable for The Dojo, at least two members of MoT will work with you on developing your writing.
+If your article is accepted, you will work with our EditorBosses who will help you develop your writing.
 Your article will undergo several rounds of editing and review to make sure it is the best it can be before publishing.

 How The Editing Process Works

 The editing process is summarised in the following diagram:

 To get more details on the editorial process, review our editorial process article.